 In terms of what amount of prescription relates to a certain unaided vision, the following gives a rough estimation.
 This is only an estimation as it is difficult to predict accurately:

 These are only guidelines as there are many combinations of prescriptions.
 Most people have a combination of short-sightedness and astigmatism and it is impossible to list every combination!
-Furthermore the axis of the astigmatism does make a difference as well.
-For example if your axis is 180 or 90 (or close to either) than your vision is generally not as affected as much.
+Furthermore, the axis of astigmatism does make a difference as well.
+For example, if your axis is 180 or 90 (or close to either) then your vision is generally not as affected as much.
 If your axis is 45 or 135 (or close to either) your vision is likely to be considerably worse.

 Can I join the police if I have laser eye surgery?